yunda-li/PFM-Collision-Avoidance/README.md

 With many steps, the planner can take a while to plot.
 The terminal will print the progress of the plotting.
 Most collision avoidance can be seen at around 1000 steps.

-Dependencies:
-    import numpy as np
-    from matplotlib import pyplot as plt
-    from matplotlib.lines import Line2D